Juvenile delinquency: Males who commit sexual crimes

 Barbaree and Marshall indicate that juvenile males contribute to the majority of sex crimes, with 2–4% of adolescent males having reported committing sexually assaultive behavior, and 20% of all rapes and 30–50% of all child molestation are perpetrated by adolescent males.
 It is clear that males are over-represented in this population.
 This is consistent with Ryan and Lane's research indicating that males account for 91-93% of the reported juvenile sex offenses.
 Righthand and Welch reported that females account for an estimated 2–11% of incidents of sexual offending.
 In addition, it reported by The Office of Juvenile Justice and Delinquency Prevention that in the juvenile arrests during 2006, African American male youth were disproportionately arrested (34%) for forcible rape.
-In one case in a foster home a 13-year-old boy raped a 9-year-old boy by having forced anal sex with him, in a court hearing the 9-year-old boy said he has done this multiple times, that the 13-year-old boy was charged for sexual assault.
+In one case in a foster home a 13-year-old boy raped a 9-year-old boy by having forced anal sex with him.
+In a court hearing the 9-year-old boy said he had done this multiple times.
+The 13-year-old boy was charged for sexual assault.

 Juvenile sex crimes internationally

 Sexual crimes committed by juveniles are not just an issue in the United States.
 Studies from the Netherlands show that out of 3,200 sex offenders recorded by police in 2009, 672 of those were juveniles, approximately 21 percent of sexual offenders.
 The study also points out the male to female ratio of sexual predators.

 In 2009, a U.S. congressman proposed legislation that would create an International Sex Offender Registry.
-The bill was introduced due to the fact that because laws differ in different countries someone who is on the sex offender registry in the U.S. who may be barred from living certain places and doing certain activities has free range in other less developed countries.
+The bill was introduced due to the fact that because laws differ in different countries, someone who is on the sex offender registry in the U.S. who may be barred from living certain places and doing certain activities has free range in other less developed countries.
 This can lead to child sex tourism, when a sexual predator will go to less developed countries and prey on young boys and girls.
 Karne Newburn in his article, The Prospect of an International Sex Offender Registry, pointed out some serious flaws in the proposed bill, such as creating safety issues within the communities for the sex offenders placed on the registry.
 Newburn suggested instead of creating an International Sex Offender Registry from the U.S. model the U.S. join other countries in a dialogue on creating an effective model.
 As of now no registry exists.
 Despite this there is still interest in creating some sort of international registry.